 ADVERTISEMENT

-Yamaha’s current Arius home piano series also features two slim-size ‘S’ models.
-The Yamaha Arius YDP-S35 is the more affordable of the pair – but exactly how much S-Class do you get here?
+Yamaha’s current Arius range of upright pianos also includes two slim ‘S’ models.
+The Yamaha Arius YDP-S35 is the more affordable of the two–but just how much S-class do you get here?

 ADVERTISEMENT